breslin/breslin.github.io/home.md

 **Team building 🔨**

-I built a team of 7 from scratch at Sian's Plan and have hired at the majority of my previous roles.
+I built a team of 7 (5 full time) from scratch at Sian's Plan and have hired at the majority of my previous roles.
 Engineers, designers and in operations.
 Externally I've briefed, sourced, interviewd and worked with a number of fantastic development and design contractors and agencies.

 **Solutions driven 🏁**